abhinayagarwal/gluon-samples/doodle-trace/README.md

 A JavaFX application that traces a user-drawn pattern and draws it back.

+## Documentation

+[TODO: Update link]: #
+Read how to create this sample step by step here.

-## Instructions
+## Quick Instructions

+We use [Gluon Client](https://docs.gluonhq.com/client/) to build a native image for platforms including desktop, android and iOS.
-Please follow the pre-requisites as stated [here](https://github.com/gluonhq/client-samples/#build-and-run-the-samples).
+Please follow the Gluon Client prerequisite as stated [here](https://github.com/gluonhq/client-samples/#build-and-run-the-samples).

 ### Desktop